Philip Gibbs: Career

 His first article was published in 1894 in the Daily Chronicle; five years later he published the first of many books, Founders of the Empire.
 He was given the post of literary editor at Alfred Harmsworth's leading (and growing) tabloid format newspaper the Daily Mail.
 He subsequently worked on other prominent newspapers including the Daily Express.

 The Times, in 1940 referring to 1909, credited Gibbs with "bursting the bubble with one cable to the London newspaper he was representing".
 The bubble in question was the September 1909 claim by American explorer Frederick Cook to have reached the North Pole in April 1908.
 Gibbs didn't trust Cook's "romantic" impressions of his journey into the ice.

 His first attempt at semi-fiction was published in 1909 as The Street of Adventure, which recounted the story of the official Liberal Party newspaper Tribune, founded in 1906 and failing spectacularly in 1908.
 The paper was founded at vast expense by Franklin Thomasson, MP for Leicester from 1906 to 1910.
 A man of decidedly liberal views, Gibbs took an interest in popular movements of the time, including the suffragettes, publishing a book on the British women's suffrage movement in 1910.
 With tensions growing in Europe in the years immediately preceding 1914, Gibbs repeatedly expressed a belief that war could be avoided between the Entente and Central Powers.

 As one of five official war correspondents, Gibbs wrote about the Mines in the Battle of Messines (1917):

-Suddenly at dawn, as a signal for all of our guns to open fire, there rose out of the dark ridge of Messines and 'Whitesheet' and that ill-famed Hill 60, enormous volumes of scarlet flame from nineteen seperate [sic] mines throwing up high towers of earth and smoke all lighted by the flame, spilling over into fountains of fierce colour, so that many of our soldiers waiting for the assault were thrown to the ground.
+Suddenly at dawn, as a signal for all of our guns to open fire, there rose out of the dark ridge of Messines and 'Whitesheet' and that ill-famed Hill 60, enormous volumes of scarlet flame from nineteen separate mines throwing up high towers of earth and smoke all lighted by the flame, spilling over into fountains of fierce colour, so that many of our soldiers waiting for the assault were thrown to the ground.
 The German troops were stunned, dazed and horror-stricken if they were not killed outright.
 Many of them lay dead in the great craters opened by the mines.